 Not necessarily!
 Posting is a great start, but engaging your followers is how you create strong brand awareness, encourage repeat visits from loyal customers, and attract new guests to your establishment.

 It’s not about interacting with every single customer.
 It is about building relationships with your customers over time, much like we do offline.

 Social media is where people connect, relate and learn from each other and businesses alike.

 There are hundreds of ways to grow your business using your social channels; we're sharing ten that you can implement today.

 1. Post frequently, when your followers are most active

-Check the analytics of each of your social accounts (a helpful explanation by Twitter on how to check your analytics) to learn when your followers are most active, their basic demographics and more.
+Check the analytics of each of your social accounts to learn when your followers are most active, their basic demographics and more.
 You can do this for the major social platforms.